Revolution in the Air: A Book Talk and Discussion

 April 29 @ 6:30 pm - 8:30 pm

 Join us for a book talk with author Max Elbaum on the re-release of his book, Revolution in the Air: Sixties Radicals Turn to Lenin, Mao and Che.
-Max will joined for a discussion by leader and scholar Willie Baptist.
+Max will joined for a discussion by leaders and scholars Willie Baptist and Darryl “Waistline” Mitchell.

 The first in-depth study of the long march of the US New Left after 1968, Revolution in the Air tells the story of the “new communist movement,” which in the 1970s and ’80s was the most dynamic and racially-integrated trend on the U.S. left.
 Thousands of its young activists, looking to the ideas of Lenin, Mao, Che, and Amilcar Cabral for inspiration, foregrounded internationalism and anti-racism and rooted themselves in workplaces and working-class communities.